Rio Arriba is named after the Spanish designation of the region meaning “upper river”.

 Contractor: C M Campbell & R E Campbell of Santa Fe

-Description: The building faces north and is a two story buff colored brick structure.
+Description: The building faces north and is a two story buff colored brick and concrete structure.
+The building is located on landscaped grounds in the center of Tierra Amarilla.
 The north front has three arches on the first story with a recessed entrance.
-Above the entrance are four white columns faming three windows.
-Around the roof edge is a white wide border projecting from the building. on the north side of the building is the County Administration Building.
+Above the entrance are four white colored columns faming three windows.
+Around the roof edge is a white colored wide border projecting from the building.
+The roof line is flat.
+The interior has a switch back stair case ascending to the County District Court courtroom on the second story.
+The ceilings are pressed tin.
+The building houses the County District Court of the 1st Judicial District.

 Location: 10 Main Street – Highway 512 / Highway 162